Balanced No. 3 Gonzaga defeats Portland 83-64

 Rashad Jackson and D'Marques Tyson had 15 points apiece for Portland, which won its first two games in conference but has lost six straight since then.
 The Pilots (9-11, 2-6 WCC) are playing their first season under former NBA player and coach Terry Porter.

 The game was originally scheduled for Jan.
 7, but a winter storm in Portland forced it to be postponed.
-Portland opened up extra seats and Gonzaga's fans outnumbered the home team's crowd.
+Portland opened up extra seats for the sellout and Gonzaga's fans outnumbered the home team's crowd.

 The two teams had met just two days ago in Spokane, with Gonzaga leading from the start to win 73-52.
 But Portland, playing without top scorer Alec Wintering, out-rebounded the Zags 41-33 and held them to 45 percent shooting.

-Williams-Goss, who left the game against Portland because of a left hip injury with about five minutes left, was questionable against Portland but started.
-He finishes with four points, off his average of 15.
+Williams-Goss, who left Saturday's game against Portland because of a left hip injury with about five minutes left, was questionable against the Pilots on Monday but started.
+He finished with four points, off his average of 15.

 ''A little sore, but it's to be expected.
 It was such a quick turnaround, I didn't have a lot of time to recover,'' he said.